keithrbennett/wifiwand/README.md

 `sudo gem install wifi-wand`

-The `wifi-wand` gem enables the query and management of wifi configuration and environment on a Mac.
+The `wifi-wand` gem enables the query and management of WiFi configuration and environment on a Mac.
-The code encapsulates the Mac OS specific logic in a minimal class to more easily add support for other operating systems, but as of now, only Mac OS is supported.
+The code encapsulates the Mac OS specific logic in model classes to more easily add support for other operating systems, but as of now, only Mac OS is supported.
 (Feel free to add an OS!)